 In short: You may review, change or terminate your account at any time.
 You should review the informed consent of each study you are involved in to see what unique rights and privileges you have and what happens when you remove yourself from a study or terminate your account at ProofPilot.

 We are relying on your consent to process your personal information on behalf of our researcher users.
 You have the right to withdraw your consent to individual research studies at any time.
+You may contact ProofPilot at any time about withdrawing and removing your data from a study.
 Please note however that this will not affect the lawfulness of the processing before it's withdrawn.

 Generally, ProofPilot believes, unless it is against specific laws governing research, that you should have the right to access your data, to control access to your data, including right to restrict processing of your personal information and share your data with applicable research studies on our platform, and where applicable to other systems.